 The tech industry is pushing towards not allowing usernames and passwords.
-The addition of second-factor authentication (2FA) or removal of usernames and passwords in favour of universal authentication factor (UAF) are both gaining momentum.
+The addition of second-factor authentication (2FA) or the removal of usernames and passwords in favour of a universal authentication factor (UAF) is gaining momentum.

-Most industry standard use (e.g. FIDO U2F/UAF, OpenID Connect) of authentication relies on either a hardware device (e.g. Yubico’s Yubikey) or an application that relies on a centralized service (e.g. Google Authenticator).
-Early ideas of using standardized approaches for the use of a Verifiable Credential in a 2FA manner warrant future R&D.
+Most industry-standard use of authentication (e.g. FIDO U2F/UAF, OpenID Connect) relies on either a hardware device (e.g. Yubico’s Yubikey) or an application that relies on a centralized service (e.g. Google Authenticator).
+Early ideas of using standardized approaches for using a Verifiable Credential in a 2FA manner warrant future R&D.

 - Can a Verifiable Credential or the underlying connection be used in an OpenID Connect context – as either a 2FA or UFA implementation?

-- What would be needed to receive FIDO certification for the use of a Digital Wallet with Verifiable Credentials?
+- What would be needed to receive FIDO certification for using a Digital Wallet with Verifiable Credentials?
 As either U2F or UAF?

 - How does a Digital Wallet and Verifiable Credential apply to FIDO2/WebAuthn?